November 16 - 22, 2014: Issue 189

 Those interested can contact Lorrie through the PCA website: www.pittwaterarts.com/

 Pittwater Community Arts would also like to offer prizes for each annual PCA Art Show and Exhibition and welcomes inquiries from those who would like to sponsor the event in future.

 3rd: Jane Hind

 Ellie Waters (pictured at right)

-Pittwater Councillors – Mayor Jacqueline Townsend, Bob Grace, Julie Hegarty and Kay Millar attended Friday’s opening along with Melinda Hewitt and Zoe Johnson of Enliven Pittwater and several hundred Pittwater people!
+Pittwater Councillors – Mayor Jacqueline Townsend, Bob Grace, Julie Hegarty and Kay Millar attended Friday’s opening along with Melinda Hewitt and Zoe Johnson of Enliven Pittwater and several hundred Pittwater residents.

 Marine Brady, Lorrie Morgan and Debby Waters